best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Peer review

-Having another analyst review changes that you have made to code.
+Having another developer review changes that you have made to code.
 This helps to assure that your code is readable and follows a sensible approach.
 It also helps to transfer understanding of the code between members of the team.

 ### Automated testing